brian-team/brian2/docs_sphinx/introduction/install.rst

 You might want to add the ``--user`` flag, to install Brian 2 for the local user only, which means that you don't need administrator privileges for the installation.

-In principle, the above command also install Brian's dependencies.
-Unfortunately, this does not work for ``numpy``, it has to be installed in a separate step before all other dependencies (``pip install numpy``), if it is not already installed.

 If you have an older version of pip, first update pip itself::